wein.plus

 Trebbiano

-As early as the Roman polymath Pliny the Elder (23-79) spoke of a "Vinum trebulanum" from a place called Trebulanis in Campania.
-And Petrus de Crescentiis (1230-1320) described Trebbiano as a noble, long-lasting wine in 1303.
-But actually, it is wrong to speak of a grape variety.
-In 2001, the result of a study was published.
-According to DNA analyses, there are hardly any relations between the many Trebbiano varieties.
-So, it would be wrong to speak of a grape variety family (the same phenomenon applies to the four name groups Lambrusco, Malvasia, Muscatel, and Vernaccia).
-However, there are similarities regarding the whitish-yellow berry color, grape size, frost hardiness, as well as high yield.
-Some of them are also quite similar in taste - rather weak in extract with low alcohol content, but strong acidity.
-That is why they are also used for distillation.
+According to DNA analyses, there are hardly any family relationships between the many Trebbiano varieties.
+It would therefore be wrong to speak of a grape variety family (the same phenomenon also applies to the four name groups Lambrusco, Malvasia, Muscat and Vernaccia).
+However, there are similarities in terms of whitish-yellow berry colour, grape size, frost hardiness and high yield.
+Some are also quite similar in flavour - rather weak in extract with a low alcohol content but strong acidity.
+This is why they are also used for distillation.

 Voices of our members